unikraft/summer-of-code-2021/content/en/docs/sessions/02-behind-scenes/index.md

 ### 01. Virtualization

 Through virtualization, multiple operating systems (OS) are able to run on the same hardware, independently, thinking that each one of them controls the entire system.
-This can be done using a hypervisor, which is a low-level software that virtualizes the underlying hardware and manages access to the real hardware, either direclty or through the host Operating System.
+This can be done using a hypervisor, which is a low-level software that virtualizes the underlying hardware and manages access to the real hardware, either directly or through the host Operating System.
 There are 2 main virtualized environments: virtual machines and containers, each with pros and cons regarding complexity, size, performance and security.
 Unikernels come somewhere between those 2.